Skip to main content

 Run the container, mounting the volumes

-chmod 777 ./internal/request-pipeline/test-output
+chmod 777 ./internal/configure-pipeline/test-output

 docker run \

--v ${PWD}/internal/request-pipeline/test-input:/input \
+-v ${PWD}/internal/configure-pipeline/test-input:/kratix/input \

--v ${PWD}/internal/request-pipeline/test-output:/output $PIPELINE_NAME
+-v ${PWD}/internal/configure-pipeline/test-output:/kratix/output $PIPELINE_NAME

-The documents you see in the directory will be scheduled and deployed by Kratix to a Worker Cluster once the pipeline is executed.
-They need to be valid Kubernetes resources that can be applied to any cluster with the Promise's workerClusterResources installed (see below).
+The documents you see in the directory will be scheduled by Kratix to a Destination and deployed by the GitOps agent on the worker cluster once the pipeline is executed.
+They need to be valid Kubernetes resources that can be applied to any cluster with the Promise's dependencies installed (see below).

-Once you are satisfied that your pipeline is producing the expected result, you will need to make the container image available to your Kubernetes cluster.
+Once you are satisfied that your Pipeline is producing the expected result, you will need to make the container image available to your Kubernetes cluster.
 If you are using KinD you can load it in by running:

 ./internal/scripts/pipeline-image load